 Does the Xenos meet the criteria for Powered Gliders?

 Yes.
 The Xenos does meet the criteria set-forth by FAA Advisory Circular AC 21-17a defining Powered Gliders.
 The Xenos can be registered as an Experimental/Amateur Built aircraft and flown by pilots who hold a glider license with a self-launch glider endorsement.
 The Xenos can also be flown under both the Sport Pilot, and Private Pilot regulations.
-For more information about the definition of a Powered Glider, and the applicability of the Xenos, read our Motorglider Definition page.
+For more information about the definition of a Powered Glider, and the applicability of the Xenos, read our Motorglider Definition information on our Aircraft Certification page.